datarchy/datarchy.github.io/content/article/20200814_spark_count_per_partition/index.md

 ```

 * ```spark_partition_id()``` is a non deterministic function that returns a Column expression that generates for each row the ID of its corresponding partition.
-* We group the dataframe by this column, and apply a count agregation, which gives a new dataframe with two columns : Partition ID + Count of rows.
+* We group the DataFrame by this column, and apply a count aggregation, which gives a new dataframe with two columns : Partition ID + Count of rows.

 ```